 The Azura-Edo IPP pioneers a new wave of large scale, project-financed, greenfield independent power plants (IPPs) currently being developed in Nigeria.
 The project was conceived in 2010 and reached financial close in December 2015.
 It is financed with debt and equity sourced from a consortium of local and international financiers.
 Construction on Phase I of the project began in January 2016 and it comprises: a 459 MW open cycle gas turbine power station; a short transmission line connecting the power plant to a local substation; and a short underground gas pipeline connecting the power plant to the country's main gas-supply.
-The construction is being carried out by a consortium of Julius Berger, Siemens, and some Nigerian construction firms.
+The construction firms.
 Phase I of the project is billed to be operational in 2018.
 Phases 2 and 3 of the project will then take the total capacity up to 1,500MW (Azura, 2016).